 However, again drawing on already established historical conclusions: as Gutzlaff noted following his visit in August 1832, the Ryūkyūans are “however, by no means those simple and innocent beings which we might at first suppose them to be.”

-Be it the representants and defenders of the “indomitable”-, the “warrior”-, or the “sportser”- and “hipster”- faction: non of these attitudes hitherto provide a satisfactory definition of historical karate beyond personal preferences and are really modern and lopsided approaches.
-Digging and adjusting must continue.
+Be it the representants and defenders of the “indomitable”-, the “warrior”-, or the “sportster”- and “hipster”- faction: non of these attitudes hitherto provide a satisfactory definition of historical karate beyond personal preferences, but instead are really modern and lopsided approaches.
+Digging and adjusting shall continue.

 Nakahara Zenshu: Character and Weapons of the Ryukyu Kingdom (4)